-Moreover, any conservative Australian political party would be smart to seek out her services.
+Any conservative Australian political party would be smart to secure her services.

 The Daily Telegraph, by Rita Panahi, June 11, 2017: